 Top five reasons the Volvo XC60 is the perfect family car

-Having just been crowned World Car of the Year at the New York International Auto Show thanks to its premium exterior and interior style as well as its advanced infotainment and safety tech, it’s no secret just how good the Volvo XC60 is.
+The Volvo XC60 was crowned the World Car of the Year two years ago, thanks to its premium exterior and interior style, as well as its advanced infotainment and safety tech.
+So it’s no secret just how good the Volvo XC60 is.

-But forget the plaudits and crowns, we recently spent a week with a XC60 D4 AWD R-Design.
-Taking it on the school run, doing the weekly shop, commuting on the motorway and visiting a jam-packed Trafford Centre at the weekend.
+But forget the plaudits and crowns, we recently spent a week with a XC60 D4 AWD R-Design to find out what it’s like to live with - taking it on the school run, doing the weekly shop, and other household chores.
 And one thing quickly became apparent …

 It’s super safe

 Volvo’s reputation for durability and safety precedes it, so you no doubt already know just how safe and secure it will keep you and your loved ones from any accidents on the road.

 With a five-star Euro NCAP safety rating – scoring 98% for adult occupant, 87% for child occupant, 76% for pedestrian and 95% for safety assist – it’s class-leading and was even awarded the best overall performance of 2017 for safety.

 This is all thanks to the fact the XC60 is fully loaded with technology designed to assist drivers while protecting everyone and mitigating collision risks.
 As standard you’ll therefore find things like Steer Assist to help mitigate head-on collisions as well as blind spot indicators, lane assist, rear-cross traffic alerts and auto emergency braking as standard.

 Another thing Volvo has become acclaimed for is their class-leading interiors.
 Leather seats, leather trim and subtle amounts of chrome dominate the cabin while the large 9in portrait-oriented touchscreen in the centre of the dash draws your attention.